Colebuildanddevelop/GraphQL-project/README.md

 Good Git/GitHub Practices

+- A-

-- A-  I could improve in terms of meaningful more file specific commits.
+- I could improve in terms of meaningful, more file specific commits.

 You use and run our getting started code